Context-Aware Model Predictive Control for Microgrid Energy Management via LLMs: Numerical Results

+\textbf{Problem description.} We first examine a battery management task where the system is required to track an predefined SoC trajectory.
+This setup is designed to perfectly align with our problem formulation in~\eqref{eq:costs} with:

-Our goal for short-term battery management in this setup is two-fold.
-On one hand, we want to avoid low battery levels because it might require buying expensive energy during peak hours.
-On the other hand, with a full battery, we risk losing free energy when more solar power can be generated.
-Thus we aim to track a constant target SoC and penalize the squared deviation.
-We can buy or sell energy to or from the grid at any timestep and both incur a quadratic cost modeling transmission losses and hardware wear.
-Our system dynamics are given as $ x_{t+1}=x_t+u_t+w_t, $ where $x_t$ is the deviation from the target SoC, $u_t$ is the net energy bought from the grid (negative if energy is fed back to the grid in timestep $t$), and $w_t$ is the difference of energy generated from solar power and energy consumed by the workstations.
-The planning horizon is three days, divided into $T=2160$ two-minute steps, and the cost factors are $P=10^{-2}$, and $Q=10^{-4}$ respectively.
-For prediction, we can use textual context about the compute jobs that are scheduled to be run on the system, see Table~\ref{tab:event-records} for examples.
-In this experiment, we limit the context to shell commands as in the final row of the example table.
+where $x_t$ is the deviation from the target SoC, $u_t$ is the net energy bought from the grid (negative if energy is fed back to the grid in timestep $t$), and $w_t$ is the difference of energy generated from solar power and energy consumed by the workstations.
+The planning horizon is three days, divided into $T=2160$ two-minute steps.